Data Masking Made Simple with DataSunrise Data Masking Tool

 DataSunrise static data maskingDataSunrise also has static data masking capability.As it was previously mentioned, static data masking enables you to create a fully functional copy of a production database but with masked data inside.
 You can use such a copy for testing or development purposes.
 First, to employ static data masking you need to create an empty copy of the target database.
 Then open DataSunrise web UI, Static masking subsection.Here you need to specify which database should be used as a source of data and which one is the target one (the “dummy”).
 Selecting columns to be masked and masking typesHaving it done, specify a table which should be transferred to a new database, and masking algorithms to apply (“Card” and “Email” columns here).
 Then you can start the masking process.And here’s the result.
 To the left is the source, unmasked, table, and to the right is the static table with obfuscation applied.

 Note: of course, in reality you'd want to use more obfuscation, but it is a simple example just to get the idea.

-ConclusionDataSunrise data masking provides you with another reliable tool for info protection.
+ConclusionDataSunrise data masking provides you with another reliable tool for data protection.
 Along with DataSunrise Database firewall and SQL injection prevention capability, it can become an additional line of defense against digital threats.

 DataSunrise supports all major databases and data warehouses such as Oracle, Exadata, IBM DB2, IBM Netezza, MySQL, MariaDB, Greenplum, Amazon Aurora, Amazon Redshift, Microsoft SQL Server, Azure SQL, Teradata and more.
 You are welcome to download a free trial if would like to install on your premises.
 In case you are a cloud user and run your database on Amazon AWS or Microsoft Azure you can get it from AWS market place or Azure market place.For more information about DataSunrise Database Security capabilities please refer to DataSunrise user guide or email us at firstname.lastname@example.org